txje/Unicycler/README.md

   --temp_dir TEMP_DIR                   Temp directory for working files ("PID" will be replaced with the process ID) --contamination CONTAMINATION         FASTA file of known contamination in long reads, e.g. lambda phage spike-in (default: none).
-  --graphmap                            Use GraphMap as a first-pass aligner --graphmap_path GRAPHMAP_PATH         Path to the GraphMap executable --scores SCORES                       Comma-delimited string of alignment scores: match, mismatch, gap open, gap extend --low_score LOW_SCORE                 Score threshold - alignments below this are considered poor (default: set threshold automatically)
+  --scores SCORES                       Comma-delimited string of alignment scores: match, mismatch, gap open, gap extend --low_score LOW_SCORE                 Score threshold - alignments below this are considered poor (default: set threshold automatically)
   --min_len MIN_LEN                     Minimum alignment length (bp) - exclude alignments shorter than this length --keep_bad                            Include alignments in the results even if they are below the low score threshold (default: low-scoring alignments are discarded)
-  --allowed_overlap ALLOWED_OVERLAP     Allow this much overlap between alignments in a single read --kmer KMER                           K-mer size used for seeding alignments
+  --allowed_overlap ALLOWED_OVERLAP     Allow this much overlap between alignments in a single read
 ```